TanByv/MEFQuest/README.md

 # MEFQuest
-Project repo for MEF Quest, a text based RPG game written in MIPS assembly to be run in MARS.
+Project repo for MEF Quest, a text based RPG game written in MIPS assembly to be run using MARS.